CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ![Netlify site is live](./images/1-11-site-is-live.png)

-(Your timestamps will be different depending on how unreasonably early you wake up.)
+(Your timestamps will be different depending on how unreasonably early you wake up in the morning.)

 Click "< Deploys" to go back to the Deploys tab.
 If you waited for the deployment to complete, at the top in green you'll see the name of your site, with an automatically-assigned set of nonsense words and characters:

 ![Netlify site automatically assigned name](./images/1-12-site-name.png)

 Click the green link in your browser.
-You should get the "Welcome to your Vue.js App" page.
+You should get the "Learn React" page.

 Now let's rename that site to be a bit easier to remember.
-Go back to Netlify, then click the Overview tab, then "Site settings" button.
-Under General > Site details > Site information, click "Change site name".
+Go back to Netlify, then click the "Overview" tab, then "Site settings" button.
+Under "General" > "Site details" > "Site information", click "Change site name".

 ![Change Site Name button](./images/1-13-change-site-name-button.png)